A developmental approach to human consciousness

 Psychology often does not articulate well the problem of global or holistic states of consciousness, as they are difficult to study experimentally.
 Unlike access consciousness — the awareness of being conscious of something — the phenomenological nature of consciousness itself is not easily conceptualised.
 Pioneer theorists in psychology such as William James speculated that the nature of mind or consciousness is one of the most important topics, if not the most important topic, that we ought to grapple with.

 One reason that many researchers have shied away from this topic of inquiry is that it seemingly presents a hard research problem, not easily approachable by the standard measurements and techniques of empirical science.
 I’ve proposed that this is not necessarily the case, and the broader nature of consciousness is well-worth investigating further in modern research.

 Arguments to consider for the exploration of ASC

 - The consciousness problem is not a hard research issue but rather an under-examined one, with insufficient unified models across disciplines

 - Altered states are not ineffable but rather poorly understood from a phenomenological standpoint — most theories offer categorical rather than spectral explanations for global states

 - There are likely more obvious clues in cousin areas of inquiry, such as that of autobiographical memory and feature integration research that will reveal the phenomenal characteristics of consciousness in time

-- State-changes such as those found in OBE and psi-related experience offer a rich, often underexamined source of data on the broad spectrum of altered states
+- State-changes such as those found in OBE and psi-related experience offer a rich but underexamined source of data on the broad spectrum of altered states

 - Meaningful methodological tools, such as the use of VR, psychotropic substances, and sensory deprivation should be further refined as a means of studying the consciousness problem

 Alex's research: Showcase